Discovery Bible Study

 • By asking, “If this passage is true…”, you empower the person to obey even if they aren’t a Christian yet.

 • Finally, have people identify others they can share the passage with this next week.
-This teaches them the importance of sharing God’s word with other people, and can give them practice doing evangelism before they even become Christians!
+This teaches them the importance of sharing God’s word and the revelation about God with other people.

 Serve